|Species:||Amaryllis belladonna, Amaryllis paradisicola snijman|

 Amaryllis belongs to the tiny genus comprising two types of bulbs that flower.
-Among them Amaryllis belladonna is well known; its origin is from the West Cape Province of South Africa, especially from the southwestern rocky region from the valley around River Olifants to Knysna.
+Among them Amaryllis belladonna is well known; its origin is in the West Cape Province of South Africa, especially from the southwestern rocky region from the valley around River Olifants to Knysna.
 Botanically, they use the term ‘amaryllis’ primarily for the cultivars of the Hippeastrum variety bloom interiors and hence sell extremely well during the winter months.
-Other names for plants belonging to the Amaryllis genus are Jersey Lilly, Amarillo, Belladonna, Naked Lilly, while in South Africa alone they call it March Lilly for its inclination for flowering in March.
+Other names for plants belonging to the Amaryllis genus are Jersey Lilly, Amarillo, Belladonna, and Naked Lilly, while in South Africa alone they call it March Lilly for its inclination for flowering in March.

 - Planting period: From October to April end.

 - Flowering Period: End of December to late June.